 • For Indices and Stocks on MT5, the current Bid price is used for conversions.

-• On MT5, the Bid price is applied for profitable trades and the Ask price for losses.
+• On MT5, the Bid price is applied to close Buy orders and the Ask price is applied to close Sell orders.

 This process ensures clarity and accuracy when calculating profit and loss based on market movements and account currency settings.
 For further details, refer to the platform’s documentation or contact customer support for guidance.